odysseyhack/singularitynet/README.md

 Is there an entising story to engage the critical infrastructures of the world?
 Is there a clear link to their research questions?
 Could they engage them?
 Is there a clear and entising crowdfunding, crowd sourcing strategy?
 Where they able to connect to mayor players in the blockchain & AI world (in and outside the track - during the hackathon).

+# OpenCog
+Using OpenCog to create stories that make the people of Chad proud of their fonio grain and to inspire the others in the world.

 # Below will be rephrased and repurposed to the new idea.